Budget planning tool

 Facts about the currency

-- Indonesian currency is going through a transitional phase at the moment.
-In 2014, the Indonesian Central Bank announced that the existing rupiah would be phased out as it was redenominated, and a new rupiah will be phased in by the end of 2018.
-Until then, both currencies will be accepted throughout Indonesia.
+- In 2014, the Indonesian Central Bank announced that the existing rupiah would be phased out as it was redenominated, and a new rupiah was phased in at the end of 2018.

 - The word "rupiah" comes from the Sanskrit word for wrought silver: "rupya".
 The name was first used to denote a coin introduced by a 16th Century ruler in Northern India.